sei-international/LEAPMacro.jl/docs/src/config.md

  - {
     branch: Resources\Primary\Coal Bituminous,
     variable: Indigenous Cost,
-    codes: [coal]
+    codes: [p_coal]
    }
 ```
-Prices are associated with a single LEAP branch, but can be applied to multiple sectors in Macro.
+Prices are associated with a single LEAP branch, but can be applied to multiple products in Macro.